-1. Protect yourself and othersWash your hands frequently, always
+\Box 1.
+Protect yourself and others

-- Wash your hands frequently, always with soap and water for at least 20 seconds - Remember to not touch your face, eyes, mouth and nose. - Do not share cups, eating utensils, food or drinks with others - ☐ 2.
-Be a leader in keeping yourself, your school, family and community healthy. - Share what you learn about preventing disease with your family and friends, especially with younger children. - Limit contacts with other families and friends. - Model good practices such as sneezing or coughing into your elbow and washing your hands, especially for younger family members.
+- Wash your hands frequently, always with soap and water for at least 20 seconds - Remember to not touch your face, eyes, mouth and nose. - Do not share cups, eating utensils, food or drinks with others

+□ 2.
+Be a leader in keeping yourself, your school, family and community healthy.

+- Share what you learn about preventing disease with your family and friends, especially with younger children. - Model good practices such as sneezing or coughing into your elbow and washing your hands, especially for younger family members.